Dear Sons —

-7. Find someone who likes to do the stuff you like to do (but not necessarily everything you like to do – see #8 below).
-Your dad and I bonded over Chicago Blackhawks hockey, horse racing and eating out.
+7. Find someone who likes to do the stuff you like (but not necessarily everything you like to do – see #8 below).
+Your dad and I bonded over Chicago Blackhawks hockey, horse racing, and eating out.
 It was a great place to start.

 10. Apologize when you do or say something stupid.
-No one is perfect and mistakes will be made.
+No one is perfect, and mistakes will be made.
 Just don’t make it a pattern of do-something-stupid-apologize-later.
 Then you are just being an asshole (see #1 above).
-Also, if you are dating someone who is stuck in that pattern – move on.
+Also, if you are dating someone stuck in that pattern — move on.

 11. If your relationship has run its course, have a face-to-face conversation.
 No ghosting, no break-up texts, no social media announcements — I don’t care what the media or your friends say is the norm nowadays.
 Anything short of a face-to-face conversation makes you a jerk.
 Yes, it will suck; yes, she may be really, really pissed; and, yes, you will potentially be hurting someone, but eventually, when the scars have faded, at least she won’t be able to say you weren’t honest and respectful.